 - Add a generous amount of olive oil to a large saucepan placed over medium heat.
 Add the red cabbage and slowly sweat until soft.
 Once soft, add the sugar, red wine, vinegar, star anise, and cinnamon stick.

 - Reduce the heat and cook slowly for about 1 hour until the liquid is reduced and the cabbage is cooked and evenly coated by the juices in the pan.

-- Remove one third of the cabbage, place into a blender and blitz on a high speed to form a smooth purée.
+- Remove one-third of the cabbage, place it into a blender and blitz at a high speed to form a smooth purée.
 Pass through a fine strainer and into a small pot to reheat later.

 - Preheat the oven to 180˚C / 350F / Gas Mark 4.
-Once the pork belly is set, remove from the cling film and cut into 8 even round portions.
-Heat a small drizzle of vegetable oil in large frying pan and place on a high heat.
+Once the pork belly is set, remove it from the cling film and cut it into 8 even round portions.
+Heat a small drizzle of vegetable oil in a large frying pan and place on high heat.

 - Sear each piece of belly in the pan (black pudding side down) until crispy and then transfer into the oven to heat through for 12 minutes.